World Meteorological Organization

 • Registration as Digital Public Goods: Key WMO FOSS implementations may qualify for registration with the DPGA, increasing their visibility and credibility within the broader international development community.
 The DPG Standard[21] provides a structured quality framework covering licence compliance, documentation, privacy, and standards adherence.

-• Multilateral development partners: The UNDP and ITU, through their joint Open Source Ecosystem Enabler (OSEE) initiative, provide practical support to developing countries in establishing national open source ecosystems and Open Source Programme Offices (OSPOs).
-The World Bank maintains its own open source programme and has documented significant returns on institutional FOSS investment in geospatial and environmental data domains directly analogous to NMHS operations.[15]
+• Multilateral development partners: The UNDP and ITU, through their joint Open Source Ecosystem Enabler (OSEE) initiative, provide practical support to developing countries in establishing national open source ecosystems and Open Source Program Offices (OSPOs).
+This initiative represents a direct parallel to the OSPO model described in this guide, and presents an opportunity for WMO to partner with UNDP/ITU in promoting OSPOs across the meteorological and hydrological community.
+The World Bank maintains its own open source programme and has documented significant returns on institutional FOSS investment in geospatial and environmental data domains directly analogous to NMHS operations.[22]

 • Joint events: Code sprints, hackathons and workshops organized in collaboration with partner organizations (such as OGC/OSGeo/ASF joint sprints or FOSS4G conferences) provide valuable opportunities for capacity building, community engagement and collaborative development.